lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 PSY H - We expect that if we increase our completers who graduate to 75%, then we'll free up more slots in the clinic for more patients to start psychoterhapy/EBPsy.
 We hypothesize that an increasing the complete and graduate rate from 4% to 75% will results in a jump from about 4 patients to about 75 patients graduating during the same time period.
 We also expect that by increasing the graduation rate for any one who has received 8 or more sessions of PSY, we will increase the number of appt slots for new patients starting PSY.

 AGG H - We expect that wait times will not go up as much, as we have cut demand for those services.

+SP H – If we implement measurement based care in our GMH team, then care quality will improve (specifically through reductions in Time to Improve and Time to UnFlag, and an increase in the Time to Ending).
+Also, how long it takes clinicians to see changes in their patients will also improve (seen in a reduction in Time to Detect).
+We expect to be able to effectively diagnose and treat patients faster, reducing the number of high-symptom patients in care, and thus reducing the number of patients who receive high risk flags.
+However, low symptom patients are in care for longer than before, reducing the number of openings for new patients.
+These patients will make up more and more of our total – as there will be both more flowing in (due to higher Improvement Rate) and fewer flowing out (due to the lower Ending Rate).
+With fewer openings, wait times to start with our team should increase.

 + An example of a hypothesis statement is: "Our team thinks we can create more capacity for seeing EBPsy patients if we slightly lengthen the average return-to-clinic visit interval for our Psy patients.
 To test this, we will try increasing the Psy RVI from 10 to 11 weeks."